qwerttyuiiop1/Arknights-Autoclicker/README.md

 This app is based heavily on OCR to detect the current state of the game and click on the screen accordingly.

 ## Setup
+1. Download the latest release from the releases tab
-1. Install the app on your phone
+2. Install the app on your phone
-2. Click on the app icon to start the app
+3. Click on the app icon to start the app
-3. Enable permissions for the app
+4. Enable permissions for the app

 Display over other apps:
 <div style="display: flex; flex-direction: row;">